perellonieto/slides_flach/2022_leuven/MD/All.md

 > Algorithm A outperformed algorithm B **because** the classes were highly imbalanced.

-- I.e., if the classes were re-balanced (counterfactual intervention) the difference in performance would disappear.    <!-- .element: class="fragment" -->
+- I.e., with re-balanced classes (counterfactual intervention) the difference in performance would disappear.    <!-- .element: class="fragment" -->
   - NB.
 In empirical ML we can actually carry out interventions, which makes causal inference a whole lot easier!   <!-- .element: class="fragment" -->